 One thing I’m not a fan of personally is the fact they’re really limited in their language.
-There is no option for pronouns, and they only use lesbian and bisexual as options for women to express their sexuality.
+There is no option for pronouns, and they only use lesbian and bi as options for women to express their ടexuality.

 If you’re sick of the endless swiping and judging people on their looks rather than their personality, Lex is the app for you!
-Lex promotes itself as an app for womxn & trans, lesbian, bisexual, asexual, queer, genderqueer, intersex, two-spirit, and non-binary people.
+Lex promotes itself as an app for women & trans, lesbian, bi, aടexual, queer, gender queer, interടex, two-spirit, and non-binary people.

 The app is inspired by old school newspaper personal ads.
 When you sign up, you just need to fill out your name and username and you can start posting, reading and messaging.
 You don’t need to find your best pictures to upload to your profile.